 There’s a real “We have to burn the village in order to save it” feeling to “queering Islam”.
 Think of it like this: Instead of feeding the homeless, “demarginalize” them by bulldozing everyone else’s houses.

-Again, it’s not queer or a theory, but a project to destroy everyone’s ability to think in terms of right and wrong.
-It is hyper skepticism about everything except their own right to draw a salary.
+Again, queer theory is not queer or a theory, but a project to destroy everyone’s ability to think in terms of right and wrong.
+It is hyper skepticism about everything except their own right to do and say what they want.

 The insight that we are “always already” in something or other leads people to a kind of determinism and a belief in an invisible boundary beyond which exist forces that control us in ways that we cannot ever actually know.
 We are produced by a structure from which there is no escape, no getting on the outside of.

 But this deduction from the always-already to a cultural determinism has a hidden but necessary premise, which is a certain vision of what a human being is and what the world is.
 Cultural determinism is usually laid out as an argument, a set of steps, based upon a set of premises from which if-thens follow.
 But the fact of always/already is not enough to conclude that cultural determinism is true.
 It requires also an understanding of what is already/always there, and also who is plunged into that always already.
 If there is always already an ideological structure, then what is that structure and what is it made from?

 It is not the case the mere acceptance that we are plunged into some already and always experience necessarily means that one must subscribe to a form of relativistic determinism.
 It means that only if it that “always/already” part is combined with a certain set of assumptions about the kind of thing that human beings are.
 If it presupposes the Darwinian view, the always already does necessitate cultural determinism.
 But if one presupposes another view of human beings (e.g. the Islamic one), then the always already does not necessitate determinism.